lucapette/web/main/content/writing/a-comparative-analysis-of-kafka-streams-and-typestream.md

 ## Event-driven microservices

-I think the naming "event-driven microservices" is off and it has been forced into our conversations by a larger trend (read cult) about microservices.
+I think the naming "event-driven microservices" is off, and it has been forced into our conversations by a larger trend (read cult) about microservices.

-I prefer the naming "streaming applications" because I like to call things what they are and what they do but I stick with "event-driven microservice" because this naming has a wider reach and who doesn't want that?
+I prefer the naming "streaming applications" because I like to call things what they are and what they do, but I stick with "event-driven microservice" because this naming has a wider reach and who doesn't want that?

 All right, now you know I'm reluctantly saying "event-driven microservice" but